-This is a summary of what was said by UNHCR spokesperson Judith Kumin – to whom quoted text may be attributed – at the press briefing, on 30 July 1999, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Judith Kumin – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 The Mexican government will ask the country's senate to ratify the 1951 Geneva Convention relating to the status of refugees and its 1967 Protocol.
 Mexican Interior and Foreign Ministry officials made the announcement during talks with High Commissioner Sadako Ogata in Mexico City late Thursday.